Bay Area Hospitals Distribute Pfizer Vaccine, as Moderna is On the Verge of Approval

 That comes as hospitals across the Bay Area are already distributing the Pfizer vaccine, or getting ready to.
-At Stanford Health, staff will begin to give shots from the newly arrived Ppfizer vaccine to staff Thursday.
+At Stanford Health, staff will begin to give shots from the newly-arrived Ppfizer vaccine Thursday.

-Hospitals currently have strict COVID-19 protocols, but Stanford shared video of its first batch arriving Thursday.

 Local